micmejia/bible-dump/AMPC/Hebrews/Heb 3.md

-For we [^c]have become fellows with Christ (the Messiah) _and_ share in all He has for us, if only we hold our first newborn confidence _and_ original assured expectation [in virtue of which we are believers] firm _and_ unshaken to the end.
+For we have become fellows with Christ (the Messiah) _and_ share in all He has for us, if only we hold our first newborn confidence _and_ original assured expectation [in virtue of which we are believers] firm _and_ unshaken to the end.